RedPitaya/Documentation/developerGuide/fpga.rst

 GPIO and LEDs
 =============

-Handling of GPIO and LED signals depends on wether they are connected to Zynq-7000 PS (MIO) or PL (EMIO or FPGA) block.
+Handling of GPIO and LED signals depends on whether they are connected to Zynq-7000 PS (MIO) or PL (EMIO or FPGA) block.

 MIO pins signals are controlled by the PS block.